Video: What is Amazon FSx? – New in AWS

 Now over time, your file server might start to fill up with space, run out of capacity, reach it’s ‘end of life’ and eliminate any chance of another extended warranty.
 Now, you have a business problem.

 So what do you do?
-You’ve got an aging file server and there’s no more space left, meanwhile, your business continues to grow.
+You’ve got an ageing file server and there’s no more space left, meanwhile, your business continues to grow.
 That’s where Amazon FSx comes in.

 Amazon FSx is an (almost) instant Windows-compatible files storage system in the cloud.
 Rather than having your I.T. team procure some new hardware, some new software, install the new software, organize a maintenance plan, ensure that backups are integrated and turned on, they can simply turn on Amazon FSx and start to migrate your data to the cloud.
 All seamlessly, and of course, economically for your business.